 For example, Jacqueline was pregnant.
-She felt nausea, had difficulty bending
+She felt nauseous, had difficulty bending

 12. Harsh judgments.

-The abuser has for his or her partner no empathy, compassion, and support during loss, distress, illness and emotional pain.
+The abuser has no empathy, compassion, and support during loss, distress, illness and emotional pain for his or her partner

 For example, Andy lost his job.
 Now in his late 50s, it is difficult to find a new one.
 His wife, Dawn, has no compassion for him.
 She demands that he provide her with money and is indifferent to the fact that he is depressed and anxious.
 Insensitively, she blames Andy for losing his job and not finding a new one.
 Her feeling is that she should not be inconvenienced because her husband is unemployed.
 This

-Kurt loves sports; he loves playing, going to sporting events, and he loves watching sports on TV.
-Everyone in the family has to accommodate Kurt’s “love of sports.”
-When it is a Sunday, no one was allowed in the family room while Kurt watches a sporting event.
+Kurt loves sports; he loves playing, going to sporting events, and watching sports on TV.
+Everyone in the family has to accommodate Kurt’s 'love of sports.'
+When it is a Sunday, no one is allowed in the family room while Kurt watches a sporting event.
 He is indifferent to his wife Becky’s pleas to participate in

 The abusive person does not accept the individual needs, flexible application of rules and agreements, and is unwilling to accept the limitations of others.

 For example, Thomas had agreed to give the children baths nightly.
 Sharon, his wife, appreciated Thomas helping with the children.
 One of Thomas’s friends had exclusive box seat tickets to a major sporting event.
+He invited Thomas to join him.
 Attending the sporting event meant that Thomas would miss one night helping Sharon with the children.
 Sharon rejected Thomas’s request to be excused from

 [The 14 Signs of Harmful Emotional Abuse are adapted from INTIMATE JUSTICE: CONFRONTING ISSUES OF ACCOUNTABILITY, RESPECT, AND FREEDOM IN TREATMENT FOR ABUSE AND VIOLENCE, The Journal of Marital and Family Therapy.]